awsdocs/amazon-kendra-developer-guide/doc_source/adjusting-capacity.md

 You can add up to 100 capacity units to your storage and query resources\.
 If you need additional resources, [contact AWS support](https://console.aws.amazon.com/support/home?#/)\.

-You can use the Amazon Kendra console or the [DescribeIndex](API_DescribeIndex.md) operation to view the resources that your index is using\.
+You can use the Amazon Kendra console or the [ DescribeIndex ](API_DescribeIndex.md) operation to view the resources that your index is using\.
 Amazon Kendra also returns exceptions when you exceed the capacity of an index\.
-You get a `ServiceQuotaExceededException` exception when you exceed your storage capacity and a `ThrottlingException` exception when you exceed your queries per second capacity\.
+You get a `ServiceQuotaExceededException` when the total extracted size of all the documents exceeds the limit for an index\.
+You get a `InvalidRequest` for each document when the number of documents exceeds the limit for an index\.
+You get a `ThrottlingException` when the number of queries per second exceeds the limit\.
+For more information on limits, see [Quotas for Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/quotas.html)\.

 ## Viewing capacity<a name="viewing-capacity"></a>